 If you have visited Lisbon, Portugal, then you know that Lisbon is a city of hills located on the Tagus River (Rio Tejo).
-Lisbon is a city of seven hills to be exact, known in Portuguese as “cidade das sete colinas.”
-The Romans called Lisbon Olissipo, due to its resemblance to Rome which also has seven hills.
+Lisbon is a city of seven hills, to be exact, known in Portuguese as “cidade das sete colinas.”
+The Romans called Lisbon Olissipo due to its resemblance to Rome, which also has seven hills.

-If you are looking for more information about Porto and Portugal, I highly recommend picking up a guidebook such as Rick Steves Portugal.
+If you are looking for more information about Porto and Portugal, I highly recommend picking up a guidebook such as Rick Steves Portugal.This is my list of 9 of the best viewpoints in Lisbon, Portugal.

 1 – Miradouro do Castelo de São Jorge

 Miradouro do Castelo de São Jorge might be Lisbon’s most iconic viewpoint.
 Unfortunately, the viewpoint is not free.
 It will cost you €10 to enter the grounds of São Jorge Castle where you will find the expansive viewpoint.
-But, the price is worth it for the incredible views.
-Looking out over the sea of red rooftops below is stunning.

 2 – Miradouro de São Pedro de Alcântara

-Another iconic viewpoint in Lisbon is Miradouro de São Pedro de Alcântara.
-This viewpoint is located next to the top of the historic Gloria Elevator (Ascensor da Glória).
-This funicular has been transporting passengers along Calçada da Glória between Restauradores Square (Praça dos Restauradores) and Bairro Alto since 1885.
-The views of Baixa, Alfama, São Jorge Castle, and the Tagus River from the viewpoint are stunning.
+Another iconic viewpoint in Lisbon is Miradouro de São Pedro de Alcântara, located next to the top of the historic Gloria Elevator (Ascensor da Glória).

 3 – Miradouro do Elevador de Santa Justa

 One of Lisbon’s most iconic sights is the Santa Justa Lift (Elevador de Santa Justa).
 On top of the elevator is a viewpoint known as Miradouro do Elevador de Santa Justa.
 This 150-foot iron elevator opened to the public in 1902.
 It connects Baixa and the lower town with Carmo Square (Largo do Carmo) and Barrio Alto.
-In the past, the main purpose of the lift was to transport passengers.
+In the past, the primary purpose of the lift was to transport passengers.
 Today, the lift is a popular tourist attraction and landmark.

 The unobstructed views of Baixa below you and São Jorge Castle perched high above are some of the best in the city.